Kevin-Arias/Language-CheatSheet/README.md

 ## C++
 - [Basic C++](#basic-c) : Learn basic C++ concepts and syntax
-- [Loops and Conditions](#loops-and-conditions) : : Learn for and while loops, if/else statements, etc.
+- [Loops and Conditions](#loops-and-conditions) : Learn for and while loops, if/else statements, etc.
+- [Methods and Classes](#methods-and-classes) : Learn how to create methods and classes and objects.

 ### Basic Python
 All python files are saved ending in .py